Queen to hail terror-hit UK cities in Christmas Day message

 Her words about family will be illustrated by photographs on her desk: her 1947 black and white wedding picture, the official photograph to commemorate the 70th wedding anniversary this November and portraits of her great grandchildren Prince George and Princess Charlotte.

-The Queen and Prince Philip were seen together in public heading to church on her Sandringham estate today along with senior members of the Royal Family, including their children and grandchildren.
+The Queen and Prince Philip will be seen together in public heading to church on her Sandringham estate today along with senior members of the Royal Family, including their children and grandchildren.

-She returned for the traditional service after having missed it last year due to a lingering cold.

-Prince William and his pregnant wife Kate Middleton walked side by side with Prince Harry, who was joined for the first time with his fiancee, American actress Meghan Markle.
+Prince William and wife Kate will be with their two children - Prince George and Princess Charlotte.

-The 36-year-old, who is to wed her 33-year-old Prince in May next year, was dressed in a brown beret and coat as she greeted the crowds.

-Royal convention has been eased to allow an unmarried partner to join in the royal family's traditional Christmas festivities.
+Prince Harry will be joined for the first time with his fiance, American actress Meghan Markle, as royal convention has been eased to allow an unmarried partner to join in the royal family's traditional Christmas festivities.
+PTI AK AMS .

-A crowd of around 200 were waiting for the royal family's arrival from early morning.

-The family members then returned home for a traditional turkey lunch, before watching the Queen's speech together.
-PTI AK MRJ .

 This is unedited, unformatted feed from the Press Trust of India wire.